redoio/resentencing_data_initiative/README.md

 `Offense`: Penal code number<br>
 `Offense Category`: Nature of offense<br>
 `Offense Begin Date`: Date when offense was committed<br>
-`Enhancements`: Additional charges added to individual's record<br>
+`Enhancements`: Additional charges added to an individual's record<br>
 ### Note<br>
 Each row will include the details on ONE offense committed by the individual, i.e. if an individual has committed 6 offenses under 2 separate case numbers, there will be 6 rows in total associated with their CDCR identification number.
 ### Further details<br>